 3. GDPR Framework

-- There is a dedicated page for Data Subject Access Request.
+- There is an assigned page for Data Subject Access Request.
 Further, you can allow both registered and unregistered users to view and delete data by enabling that page.

 - Keeps track of, manages and withdraws user consent.